literoselabs/Meadow/README.md

 - ML workloads (serving PyTorch and TF models from different nodes)?
 - Networking abilities (automatic VPN between nodes)
 - No Master and Worker nodes, although Voter nodes (like RPi) can be kept just to reach consensus
+- Editing each node's '/etc/hosts' file as a pseudo-DNS server
 - Temporary compute and storage nodes
 - Ability to move data through and to a temporary node
 - Benchmarks hardware for capabilties